Updated constraints on the primordial power spectrum at sub-Mpc scales: Updated EDO limits

 In previous analyses the accretion constraint was taken to be valid up to masses of $M = 10^5 M_\odot/\sqrt{f_{\rm DM}}$, where $f_{\rm DM}$ is the DM fraction in EDOs.
 Beyond this the average EDO separation is much smaller than their Bondi radius $R_{\rm B}(z) = GM/c_s(z)^2$, with $c_s$ being the sound speed, raising concerns about the underlying assumption of isolated objects.
 A priori, exceeding this limit may introduce backreaction effects (potentially underestimating constraints) or lead to overcounting the total emitted radiation (potentially overestimating them).
 However, this latter effect is significantly suppressed, as only the ionised matter (heated above $T_{\rm ion} = 1.3\,\rm eV$~\cite{1991ApJ...383..250N}) contributes to luminosity.
 This only occurs within the ionisation radius $R_{\rm ion} = R_{\rm B} (T_{\rm CMB}(z)/T_{\rm ion})\,\Theta(z)^{-2/3}$, where $\Theta(z)$ accounts for interactions with the background~\cite{Bai:2020jfm,Croon:2024rmw}.
 Since $R_{\rm ion} \ll R_{\rm B}$ stays well below the average EDO separation across relevant redshifts, the isolated object approximation remains a conservative and valid basis for extending constraints to higher-mass EDOs.

-Observations of highly magnified background stars behind galaxy clusters yield a novel independent bound on EDOs.
+As discussed in more detail in the \app, observations of highly magnified background stars behind galaxy clusters yield a novel independent bound on EDOs.
 In favourable lensing configurations, where a distant star is strongly amplified by a cluster caustic, the magnification hinges on the smoothness of the cluster's mass profile.
 If DM consists of compact objects, it fragments the caustic into a network of microcaustics, modifying the lensing signal.
-The lensed observation of the Icarus star has so far only been used to constrain the DM fraction in PBHs~\cite{Oguri:2017ock,Diego:2017drh}, which we explain in the \app.
+Lensed observations of MACS J1149 LS1 can therefore be used to constrain the DM fraction in compact objects~\cite{Oguri:2017ock,Diego:2017drh,Croon:2025yfj}.
 In an extended macrolens, the effective Einstein radius of a point lens at distance $D_{L}$ and Einstein angle $\theta_{E}$ is $\bar R_E = \sqrt{\mu_t}\,\theta_E\,D_L,$ which for MACS J1149 LS1 is boosted by at least $\mu_t\sim15.4$ \cite{Oguri:2017ock}.
-Lenses behave as point-like when their physical size satisfies \cite{Croon:2020wpr,Croon:2020ouk}
+Lenses behave as point-like for a physical size~\cite{Croon:2020wpr,Croon:2020ouk}